 : Purpose

 The purpose of 105 CMR 210.000 is to provide minimum standards for the safe and proper storage and administration of prescription medications to students in the Commonwealth's public and private non-public primary and secondary schools.
 105 CMR 210.000 permits school nurses to delegate responsibility for administration of prescription medications to trained, nursing-supervised unlicensed school personnel, provided the school district or private non-public school registers with the Department of Public Health.
-The aim of 105 CMR 210.000 is to ensure that students requiring prescription medication administration during the school day regular school activities will be able to attend school and to ensure that prescription medications are safely administered and stored in schools.
+The aim of 105 CMR 210.000 is to ensure that students requiring prescription medication administration during the school day school day will be able to attend school and to ensure that prescription medications are safely administered and stored in schools.
 105 CMR

 210.000 encourages collaboration between parents or guardians caregivers, health care providers, and the school in this effort.